|Index Page||Click on

 Close-ups are easy with digital

 A digital camera has no film and, if you wish to just display the pictures on your computer, there are no further costs apart from batteries.
 The pictures are stored temporarily in the memory of the camera.
 They can then be transferred simply to a computer via a USB cable and then erased from the camera.
 Alternatively you can extract the memory card from the camera and transfer it to a computer by putting it into a card reader.
 All but the cheapest cameras enable you to view the pictures on a small screen at the back of the camera and it is possible to delete ones that you don't like, there and then.
 Many also enable you to crop pictures while still in the camera.
 Cropping is my most frequently used tool.
 People want to see the main subject of a photo, whether it is people or a view.
 They are not interested in acres of grass or people's feet !

 I know several people whose lives have been enriched by using a digital camera, whether it be to send pictures of children to loved ones far away or to record a flower or even an insect in the garden.
 It is one of the simplest of peripherals to set up and use.
 You can be taking and viewing pictures in minutes.
 The ability to see your pictures full screen also enhances them compared with viewing prints in an album.
 I would recommend anyone to get one of these wonderful devices for their own pleasure - and to impress/bore others!

 So, much depends upon what you expect from a camera.
 My little Sony (now superceded) had a mere 2 megapixels but its size made it so convenient and the quality of the lens made up for the lack of megapixels.
-Its main drawback was not having a viewfinder and the tiny LCD screen at the back is not easy to view in bright sunlight.
+Its main drawback was not having a viewfinder and the tiny LCD screen at the back was not easy to view in bright sunlight.